Qualitative Variable: What is it?

 Qualitative Variables and the Nominal Scale

-Qualitative variables aren’t ordered on a numerical scale in statistics so they are assigned nominal scales.
+Qualitative variables aren’t ordered on a numerical scale so they are placed on a nominal scale.
 The word “nominal” means “name”, which is exactly what qualitative variables are.
 A nominal scale is a scale where no ordering is possible or implied (except for alphabetical ordering like New York, Washington, West Virginia or Chelsea, Edinburgh, London).
 In other words, the nominal scale is where data is assigned to a category.

 More on quantitative variables.